 The Light and Radiometry chapter showed how various physical and mathematical quantities such as energy and solid angle can be combined to describe light in terms of radiance.
 The Overview of Optical Oceanography chapter showed how various inherent optical properties (IOPs) are used to describe the optical properties of the medium through which light propagates.
 This chapter now develops the radiative transfer equations that tie together those two sets of properties and thereby provide the theoretical framework for all of optical oceanography and ocean-color remote sensing.
-The ”organization chart” seen in Figure 1 shows the central role of radiative transfer theory and the radiative transfer equation.
+The“organization chart” seen in Figure 1 shows the central role of radiative transfer theory and the radiative transfer equation.
 In essence, IOPs and boundary conditions go into the equation, radiance comes out, and all irradiances and apparent optical properties (AOPs) are then computed from the radiance.

 There is actually a hierarchy of radiative transfer equations (RTEs).
 At the top is a very general equation (Eq.
 2 of the The General Vector Radiative Transfer Equation page) capable of describing polarized light propagation in matter that is directionally non-isotropic, that can absorb light diﬀerently for diﬀerent states of polarization, and that contains scattering particles of any shape and random or non-random orientation.
 Although very general in its ability to simulate any situation encountered in optical oceanography, the full set of IOP inputs to this equation is never measured in the oceanographic setting.